-According to The Cleveland Clinic, 30 percent of neuropathy cases are due to diabetes.
-Between 30 and 40 percent of the remaining cases are idiopathic (Cleveland Clinic, 2010).
+Approximately 30 percent of neuropathy cases are due to diabetes, according to the Cleveland Clinic.
+Between 30 and 40 percent of the remaining cases are idiopathic.

-The Neuropathy Association estimates that more than 20 million Americans have peripheral neuropathy (Neuropathy Association).
+The National Institute of Neurological Disorders and Stroke estimates that approximately 20 million Americans have peripheral neuropathy.
 Anyone can develop neuropathy, but risk increases with age.

-There is no single, definitive test for neuropathy.
+There is no one definitive test for neuropathy.
 Testing begins with a physical examination and a complete medical history.
-Doctors should be made aware of any known symptoms and any over-the-counter and prescription medications being taken by the patient.
-If a patient has been exposed to toxins on the job or at home, this is also important information to share.
+Tell your doctor about any symptoms you’re experiencing.
+Be sure to let them know about over-the-counter and prescription medications you’re taking.
+It’s also important to mention if you’ve been exposed to toxins on the job or at home.

 Diagnostic testing may include: